simioni/nest-pret/README.md

   "success": true,
   "isArray": true,
   "data": [
-    Users... // <----- The array of UserDtos is wrapped and delivered inside the data property ]
+    Users... // <--- The returned array is delivered inside the data property ]
 }
 ```